toolforge/quarry/README.md

 ## git-crypt ##

+[git-crypt](https://github.com/AGWA/git-crypt) is used to encrypt the config.yaml file.
+We're using the "symmetric key mode" of git-crypt, with a single secret key.

-git-crypt is used to encrypt the config.yaml file.
-To decrypt ask a maintainer for the decryption key and:
+To decrypt ask a maintainer for the secret key and:
 ```
 git clone https://github.com/toolforge/quarry.git
 cd quarry
-git-crypt unlock <path to decryption key>
+git-crypt unlock <path to secret key>
 ```

+A copy of the decryption key is stored in [Pwstore](https://wikitech.wikimedia.org/wiki/Pwstore).

 ## Deploying to production ##